bflaven/deploy-a-streamlit-app-with-heroku/README.md

 # deploy-a-streamlit-app-with-heroku
 yet another heroku deployment streamlit application directory...

-## My deploiment's version instructions
+Some of the commands required to deplo yo heroku a streamlit app.

 ### 1. Create your environment with Conda